georgeweigt/quantum-gates/README.md

 Quantum gates are rotation matrices that preserve the unit magnitude of a state vector.
-`quantum-gates.h` implements component arithmetic that is equivalent to multiplication by rotation matrices.
+The file `quantum-gates.h` implements rotation matrices using component arithmetic.
+See the demo programs for examples of how to include `quantum-gates.h` and implement quantum algorithms in C.

 The following quantum gates are implemented in `quantum-gates.h`